1.Bosnia anad Herzegovina DISTANCING FROM EXTREMISTS'

 figures, writers, artists, scholars and politicians.

-The 'In Defense of the Kuropaty Memorial' initiative is expected
+The 'In Defense of the Kuropaty Memorial' initiative

 to hold a roundtable discussion on October 3 with the